CJC-1295 vs Sermorelin 2026: Which GH Peptide Wins?

 Because Sermorelin actually went through the full FDA approval process, its safety profile is better characterized than most peptides in compounded use.
 The known side effects are mild and well-documented: injection site reactions, flushing, and occasional headache.

-Sermorelin's shorter half-life means it clears faster, which some practitioners see as an advantage for patients who want the most natural GH pattern possible.
-It also means the effects are more dependent on injection timing.
-The bedtime injection window is more critical with Sermorelin than with CJC-1295.
+Sermorelin's short half-life means it clears fast, which some practitioners see as an advantage for patients who want the most natural single-pathway GH pattern possible.
+Because both Sermorelin and the no-DAC CJC-1295 are short-acting, both reward a consistent bedtime injection to line up with the body's largest natural GH pulse.

 Which One Should You Choose?